 Encardio Rite Model EDS-64U/D is a mechanical borehole extensometer in which a single anchor is positioned in a borehole.
 The relative displacement is then measured over time with respect to a reference plate.

-The model is especially efficient to measure the displacement when it comes to borehole with easy access to the mouth.
-It becomes economical and reliable to use the single point extensometer rather than any other.
+The model is especially efficient in measuring the displacement when it comes to boreholes with easy access to the mouth.
+It becomes economical and reliable to use the single-point extensometer rather than any other.

-A micrometre depth gage is used to capture the displacement reading by measuring the depth of the reference button at the near end of connecting rod from a reference plate.
+A micrometer depth gauge is used to capture the displacement reading by measuring the depth of the reference button at the near end of the connecting rod from a reference plate.

 A borehole extensometer is comprised of three major elements: